Lilypad-Tech/lilypad-smart-contracts/docs/DEPLOY_STEPS.md

 ## 8. Deploy the Lilypad Vesting Contract

 The Lilypad Vesting contract is the eighth contract to be deployed.
 It is used to manage the vesting of the Lilypad protocol.
-This contract will be deployed to the l2 network using the l2 token proxy address.
+This contract will be deployed to the l2 network having the l2 token as a dependency.
 Choose the command that corresponds to the network you are deploying to.

 Dependencies:
 - The Lilypad L2 Token Proxy Contract

-Anvil:
+Anvil (Anvil private key used below):

 ```shell
 forge script script/LilypadVesting.s.sol:DeployLilypadVesting --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --broadcast